 All the same, Skolelinux is unusual enough that users should read the first few sections of the distribution's manual before beginning to install.
 Mercifully, documentation is one of the project's priorities, and the information provided is clear, precise, and mostly complete.

-hardware alternatives, such as workstations that boot from an external drive, could also be discussed in more detail, although that could easily become an endless task.
+The Architecture section in particular could be used as a primer for a general understanding of thin clients and network-boot workstations.
+However, the section might benefit from more practical information about basic hardware setup.
+Common hardware alternatives, such as workstations that boot from an external drive, could also be discussed in more detail, although that could easily become an endless task.

-might consist of any number of secondary servers, workstations, thin clients, as well, perhaps, as roaming workstations (ones that are sometimes off the network).
+Administrators might also want to familiarize themselves beforehand with what Debian calls flavors — the installation sets for different circumstances.
+A main server is required for administration and installing on other machines, but a complete setup might consist of any number of secondary servers, workstations, thin clients, as well, perhaps, as roaming workstations (ones that are sometimes off the network).
 The installer also allows standalone installations for those who want to try Skolelinux without a network, perhaps on a student's notebook.

-the server.
+Each of these flavors differs in both the hardware requirements and the software installed.
+For example, thin client servers may require two Ethernet cards (one to connect to the main server and another to connect to the thin clients), while the firewall and administrative tools, unsurprisingly, are only installed on the server.
+Hard drive memory requirements are especially different, with a minimum of 15GB required for a workstation, and 30GB for the server.
 Similarly, the main server requires roughly 2GB of RAM for every 30 client machines.
 Since Skolelinux is often used to extend the useful years of older hardware, it is important to check that these varied requirements are met.

 Once you start to install, the procedure is straightforward.
 However, pay attention to the final messages about hardware and software that is still unconfigured, such as Kerberos.
 These messages are probably unnecessary for most people likely to be installing Skolelinux, but they are useful reminders of what remains to be done before a fully functioning network exists.